-VCU welcomes applications from Virginia community colleges and Richard Bland students who have earned the Associate in Arts, Associate in Science or Associate in Arts and Science degrees, or approved A.A.&S. or A.S. programs in general studies (see number 8).
-Students holding these degrees will have junior standing and, as long as they have earned a minimum grade of C in all the transferable courses, will be considered to have met all lower-division general education requirements for Monroe Park Campus programs with the exception of certain lower-level and upper-level program requirements that also apply to native students.
+VCU welcomes applications from Virginia community colleges and Richard Bland students who have earned the Associate in Arts, Associate in Science, Associate of Fine Arts, or Associate in Arts and Science degrees, or A.A.&S. or A.S. programs in general studies .
+In compliance with VCU’s guaranteed admission agreements with the Virginia Community College System and Richard Bland College, students holding these degrees with a minimum cumulative GPA of 2.5 and a minimum grade of C in all transferable courses will be guaranteed general admission to the university.
+GAA students will have junior standing at VCU as long as they have earned a minimum grade of C in all the transferable courses and will be considered to have met all lower-division general education requirements with the exception of certain lower-level and upper-level degree program requirements that also apply to native students.
 (See below for more information about requirements for all students.)
-Students should closely follow the detailed course suggestions offered on the Transfer Center website for Virginia Community Colleges and Richard Bland College.
-By selecting certain courses to fulfill requirements within the three associate degree programs, additional lower-division courses needed after transfer to VCU can be held to a minimum.
-Additional information about VCU’s guaranteed admission agreements with Virginia community colleges and Richard Bland College, including detailed eligibility requirements is available on the Undergraduate Admissions website.
+Students should closely follow the detailed course suggestions offered on the Transfer Center website for Virginia community colleges and Richard Bland College.
+By following the course recommendations of VCU’s transfer maps or guaranteed admission agreements, additional lower-division courses needed after transfer to VCU can be held to a minimum.

 - Students must make proper application for admission to VCU.

 - Only courses with minimum grades of C are transferable.